 These achievements are made possible by the commitment and skill of colleagues across the organisation and on the Board.
-We are fortunate to have an excellent staff team, jointly led by Ben Elger, Chief Executive and Helen Megarry, who joined us as Independent Adjudicator in May, and an effective Board.
-I thank them all for their work and for their warm welcome.
+The results from the staff engagement survey highlight the strength of our organisation and the commitment of all our people.
+We are fortunate to have an excellent staff team, jointly led by Ben Elger, Chief Executive and Helen Megarry, Independent Adjudicator and an effective Board.
+I thank them all for their work and support over the year.